 - This lesson shows you how to play a number of guitar scales.
 If you want to learn more, visit our main Guitar Scales page.

 Basic Guitar Scales

-In order to play easy guitar solos, we are going to introduce three different guitar scales.
-In actual fact, they are quite closely related.
-You will notice that they share many of the same notes.
+In order to play easy guitar solos, we're going to introduce three different guitar scales.
+In actual fact, they're quite closely related.
+You'll notice that they share many of the same notes.

 The scales below are in open position.
-This means that they are played within the first three frets and can also incorporate open strings.
+This means that they are played within the first three frets and may also incorporate open strings.

 C Major Scale In Open Position